 The table below shows the LOs for first and second placement.
-This links to both the course ECPs and the Learning Plan you will discuss and develop with your Supervisor during the first part of your placement.
-You'll notice BSW (Hons.) and MSW programs have the same LOs.
+This links to both the course ECPs and the Learning Plan you will discuss and develop with your supervisor during the first part of your placement.
+You'll notice BSW (Hons.) and MSW programs have the same LOs for their First Placement.
 This is in recognition of the fact all students in both programs are being exposed to social work practice for the first time.